Create an Automation

 Example workflow

-- Use prompts for context-aware tasks that vary by repository
+- Use prompts for context-aware tasks that vary by repository.

-- Use scripts for predictable, repeatable operations
+- Use commands for predictable, repeatable operations.

 Save and edit

-Click Save to create the automation.
-You can edit any automation later - all settings can be modified after creation.Webhook configuration for pull request triggers is available after saving.
+Click Save to create the Automation.
+All settings can be modified after creation.Pull request triggers require a webhook.
+Select an existing webhook or create a new one from the trigger configuration.
 See Pull request triggers for details.